rija1/bsf/wp-content/plugins/subscriptions-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.6.6 - Released on 30 May 2024 =
+= 1.6.7 - Released on 27 June 2024 =
-* New: compatibility with latest WP(6.5.3) and WC(8.9.1)
+* New: Latest WP(6.5.5) and WC(9.0.2) Compatibility
-* Fix: Stripe issue related to new experience checkout
+* New: Rest API - To fetch all of  the subscriptions